 The first five years of children’s lives are crucial to their development.
 During this period, children learn at a faster rate than at any other time in their lives, developing basic cognitive and socio-emotional skills that are fundamental for their future achievements in school and later on as an adult.
 These skills are also the foundation for their general well-being – how they interact with others, and how they cope with future successes and setbacks, professionally and in their personal lives.
 And in order to foster this development, children require ongoing interaction with, and care and attention from their parents and other caregivers.

 For this reason, early childhood education also plays an important role.
-Research findings show that early childhood education and care programmes provide long-term benefits for both cognitive and socio-emotional skills, prompting many countries to increase the number of such programmes in recent decades.
+Research findings show that high quality early childhood education and care programmes provide long-term benefits for both cognitive and socio-emotional skills, prompting many countries to increase the number of such programmes in recent decades.
 Moreover, there is growing interest in enhancing the quality of early childhood education programmes and children’s home environments in order to give every child a strong start early on.

 ˂˂ Back to the home page of the study